 My research interests lie in investigating the properties of fundamental particles and fields, and in performing searches for beyond-the-Standard-Model physics.
 Currently my efforts are focused on investigating the mass, mixing, nature, and interactions of the neutrino.
-My main project is the Majorana Demonstrator and its follow-on LEGEND, which are arrays of HPGe detectors that we are using to search for the neutrinoless double-beta decay of 76Ge, which would demonstrate that the neutrino and the antineutrino are in fact the same particle.
-This novel possibility for the nature of the neutrino pointed out by Ettore Majorana in 1937 is a generic feature of many Grand Unification Theories, as well as models of leptogenesis, a leading explanation for the predominance of matter in the universe (to which we owe our existence!).
-The Majorana project also has sensitivity to light-WIMP dark matter, solar axions, axion-like particles, and other exotic physics like Pauli Exclusion Principle violation and electron decay.
+My main projects are the Majorana Demonstrator and its follow-on LEGEND, which are arrays of HPGe detectors that we are using to search for a "Little Bang" -- the creation of matter without the balancing creation of antimatter -- in the form of neutrinoless double-beta decay of 76Ge.
+This ultra-rare hypothetical nuclear decay requires that the neutrino and the antineutrino are in fact the same particle, a novel possibility pointed out by Ettore Majorana in 1937.
+Such Majorana neutrinos are a generic prediction of many Grand Unification Theories, as well as models of leptogenesis, a leading explanation for the predominance of matter in the universe (to which we owe our existence!).
+These HPGe detector arrays also have sensitivity to light-WIMP dark matter, solar axions, axion-like particles, and other exotic physics like Pauli Exclusion Principle violation and electron decay.

-I am also involved in the COHERENT Experiment at the Spallation Neutron Source in Oak Ridge, TN, which recently made the first observation of coherent elastic neutrino-nucleus scattering (CEνNS).
-I'm investigating the possibility of fielding a large array of NaI(Tl) scintillating crystals to measure both neutral-current and charged-current scattering of neutrinos from Na and I nuclei.
+I am also involved in the COHERENT Experiment at the Spallation Neutron Source in Oak Ridge, TN, which made the first observation of coherent elastic neutrino-nucleus scattering (CEνNS).
+I'm involved in the deployment of a large array of NaI(Tl) scintillating crystals to measure both neutral-current and charged-current scattering of neutrinos from Na and I nuclei.
 In addition to having sensitivity to CEνNS and non-standard interactions of neutrinos with matter, these interactions also test nuclear models with potential impact to neutrinoless double-beta decay matrix element calculations, solar neutrino physics, and other phenomena.

 I am also involved in the KamLAND experiment in Japan, a large liquid scintillator detector that measured the oscillation of reactor antineutrinos.
-It also measured geoneutrinos, the antineutrino emission from primordial radioactivity in the Earth, which is thought to account for a significant portion of the Earth's heat.
+It also measured geoneutrinos, the antineutrino emission from primordial radioactivity in the Earth, which accounts for roughly half of the heat emanating from the Earth's interior.
 I also participate in KamLAND-Zen, a search for the neutrinoless double-beta decay of 136Xe with the KamLAND detector.
 In the past I also participated in the NCD phase of the SNO experiment.

 D. Akimov et al., "Observation of coherent elastic neutrino-nucleus scattering," Science eaao0990 (2017).